david-grs/david-grs.github.io/_posts/2016-10-30-why_boost_multi_index_container-part1.markdown

 The unfortunate alternative
 ---------------------------
-The alternative and unfortunately most common way to solve this problem is to maintain two _std::set_, one using _std::greater_, the other one _std::less_.
+The alternative and unfortunately most common way to solve this problem is to maintain two _std::set_, one using a comparator on *x*, the other one on *y*.
 However, there are few problems with this approach:

 1. it is *error prone*: each operation has to be done on the two sets, and if you forget you will have a bad time